[Must-see for beginners] Just look at this! Easy-to-understand illustrated explanation of the basics of servers

 What is a Server?

-The party using the service is called the "client," and
+The party using the service is called a "client," and

-a request sent from the client to the server is called a "request."
+the act of sending a request from the client to the server is called a "request."

-For example, when you use a search engine such as Google and click on a page title,
+For example, when you click on a page title using a search engine like Google,

-the requested text, images, and other information will be provided by the server that stores the website data.
-This is the client -server model
+the page, including text and images, is provided by the server that stores the website's data.
+This is an example ofthe client-server model.

-In other words, behind the website display there is a computer called a server, and the complex interactions with the server are abstracted away by the browser .
+In other words,behind the scenes of a website display, there is a computer called a server, and the browser abstracts away the complex interactions with the server.

 How the server works